bifurcationkit/BifurcationKit.jl/README.md

 - Matrix Free Newton solver with generic linear / eigen solver.
 Idem for the arc-length continuation.
 - Matrix Free Newton solver with deflation.
 It can be used for branch switching for example.
 - Fold / Hopf bifurcation detection.
-- Fold / Hopf with MatrixFree / Sparse Jacobian continuation with Minimally Augmented. formulation.
+- Fold / Hopf with Matrix Free / Sparse Jacobian continuation with Minimally Augmented formulation.
 - Periodic orbit computation and continuation using Simple Shooting (not very stable yet) or Finite Differences.

 Custom state means, we can use something else than `AbstractVector`: